 SDK class: passwordLoginFullOperation(autoTrackConfig?)

 Tracks password-based login attempts.
-The trigger is auto-detected by the SDK when the user starts typing into the password input field.
+The operation is bound to the password input field via autoTrackConfig, so the SDK automatically detects the interaction when the user starts typing.

 Steps